prophets of godquranic stories

 Dwelling in Paradise and the Forbidden Tree

-Adam and his wife, Eve (Hawwa), lived in a beautiful garden, a place of bliss and abundance, where they were given free reign except for one prohibition.
+Adam and his wife, Eve (Hawwa), lived in a beautiful garden, a place of bliss and abundance, where they were given free rein except for one prohibition.

 The Whisper of Satan and Disobedience